fitecluborg/docker/experimental/vlan-networks.md

   192.168.120.0/24 dev eth0  src 192.168.120.2
 ```

-In order to ping the containers from a remote Docker host or the container be able to ping a remote host, the remote host or the physical network in between need to have a route pointing to the host IP address of the container's Docker host eth interface.
+To reach containers from a remote host, or for containers to be able to reach a remote host, the remote host or the physical network between need to have a route pointing to the host IP address of the container's Docker host eth interface.
 More on this as we evolve the Ipvlan `L3` story.

 ### Dual Stack IPv4 IPv6 Macvlan Bridge Mode